-7.1 Children should walk in single file along the corridors, keeping to the left at all times.
+7.1 Children should walk calmly along the corridors, keeping to the left.
 Team tokens can be given for whole class cooperation which is spotted by other staff members.
-Children should be calm and quiet while moving around the school as others are learning and to keep sake.
+Children should be calm and quiet while moving around the school as others are learning and to keep safe.